 Even after the successful completion of a drug or alcohol addiction treatment program, many individuals relapse.
-It can happen a couple days after rehab; it can happen months later.
+Without a relapse prevention plan it can happen a couple days after rehab; it can happen months later.

 Experiencing a relapse can be discouraging, for both the addict and their loved ones, but it doesn’t mean that all hope of a successful addiction recovery is lost.
 It just means that your loved one has experienced a setback on their journey to sobriety.
 Depending on how you approach them and their drug relapse, you have the opportunity to help them recover again.